BestTimesToVisit.com Logo

 What is Moorea, French Polynesia famous for?

-Moorea, French Polynesia is famous for Sunrise Over the Belvedere Lookout, Hike to the Pineapple Route's Hidden Waterfalls, and Visit the Marae of Mahina'oa.
+Moorea, French Polynesia is famous for Sunrise Over the Belvedere Lookout, Hike to the Three Coconuts Waterfall, and Explore the Ancients at Marae Ti'i'ura.
 Greet the day from the Belvedere Lookout, where the jagged peaks of Mount Rotui pierce the sky as the sun paints the lagoon in hues of orange and pink.
-Arrive before dawn to witness this magical transformation in quiet contemplation, and bring a thermos of local coffee to savor the moment.
+Arrive before dawn to witness this magical transformation, and consider packing a small picnic to savor the quiet beauty before the island awakens.

 Compare prices across top travel sites to find the best deal.